Balatkt2003/Case-Study---PayXpert/README.md

 ---

 ## 📄 Description
-**PayXpert** is an end-to-end Payroll Management System developed for **Hexaware Technologies**.
+**PayXpert** is an end-to-end Demo Payroll Management System developed for **Hexaware Technologies**.
 It streamlines payroll operations by automating employee data handling, salary computation, tax deductions, and payslip generation.

 ---